Omi Salesforce Integration Company

 App-based integrations are low-code or no-code approaches to integrating Salesforce CRM.
 A proprietary app like MuleSoft Composer, which is available from Salesforce App Builder, or a third-party app like Zapier or Coupler.io can be used for this.

-Although some of the most complex integrations may not be possible using this method, it is quite simple to set up – this describes really well both the main benefit and the main drawback of this method.
-Due to the fact that you can conduct the integration process yourself, app-based integration is a great option for SMEs and solopreneurs.
+Although some of the most complex integrations may not be possible using this method, it is quite simple to set up – this describes well both the main benefit and the main drawback of this method.
+Because you can conduct the integration process yourself, app-based integration is a great option for SMEs and solopreneurs.

 Code-Based Salesforce Integration Approach